 Once within a Space.
 Video-art piece based on a visual conversation between a theologian and a residential architect through a joint fictional house design.
 An experiment in theologically driven domestic spatial design.

 Tête à Tate.
 A project in two parts.
 Part one (Tête à Tate: beyond mother love) is a film exploring the value of a disabled child by a whole community, not just his value within the dynamic of parental love.
 Part two (Tête à Tate: slow theology) will form a vlog series.
 As most theology is generated by academics, this work is an exercise in 'listening' to the life of a learning disabled child and to those in relationship with him.
 Not theology for disability or theology about disability but theology through disability.

 Our God is younger than we.
 A music album based on some of the most beautiful but often forgotten attributes of God recovered from theological voices found across all church traditions.

 Fer Thought.
 Two podcasts.

 ASMR.
-Video art piece following the YT phenomenon of 'ASMRtists' exploring ASMR not only as a ritual for pleasure and relaxation but for change.
+Video art work following the YT phenomenon of 'ASMRtists' exploring ASMR not only as a ritual for pleasure and relaxation but for change.
 Themes for change include savouring what we have; a way not of having more (consumerism), but having what we have more (contentment) and breaking down personal prejudice through ASMR observations of the ‘other’.